-If the PTE is filing its return on paper, the return is not valid unless the president, vice president, treasurer, assistant treasurer or chief accounting officer of an S corporation, the general partner, or limited liability company member manager signs the return.
-Unsigned returns cannot be processed and require us to contact the president, vice president, treasurer, assistant treasurer or chief accounting officer of an S corporation, the general partner, or limited liability company member for a signature.
+If the PTE is filing its return on paper, the return is not valid unless the president, vice president, treasurer, assistant treasurer or chief accounting officer of an S corporation, the general partner, or LLC member manager signs the return.
+Unsigned returns cannot be processed and require us to contact the president, vice president, treasurer, assistant treasurer or chief accounting officer of an S corporation, the general partner, or LLC member for a signature.

-If the PTE is filing its return electronically, the president, vice president, treasurer, assistant treasurer or chief accounting officer of an S corporation, the general partner, or limited liability company member manager does not sign the return.
+If the PTE is filing its return electronically, the president, vice president, treasurer, assistant treasurer or chief accounting officer of an S corporation, the general partner, or LLC member manager does not sign the return.
 The act of filing electronically signifies the owner's declaration, under the penalty of false swearing, that: